 The paper is organized as follows.
-In Section \ref{Preliminaries} we review some background material.
-In Section \ref{DevelopabilityCondition} we derive a simple criterion for discerning when a parametrized ruled submanifold is developable.
+In section \ref{Preliminaries} we review some background material.
+In section \ref{DevelopabilityCondition} we derive a simple criterion for discerning when a parametrized ruled submanifold is developable.
 Such criterion, extending a well-known result of Yano \cite{yano1944}, is of independent interest.
-In Section \ref{ProofMainTh}, using an approach based on Grassmannians, we prove Theorem \ref{IMR-TH3}.
-In Section \ref{CodimensionReduction} we present a sufficient condition for the solution to be a hypersurface in substantial codimension.
-In Section \ref{Application} we apply our main result to the problem of approximating -- locally along a curve -- a given submanifold by a developable one.
-In Section \ref{Description} we show that every developable submanifold can be described, in a neighborhood of a point, by $m+n-1$ smooth functions.
-Finally, in Section \ref{DevDistr} we prove that any full curve can be extended to a full developable submanifold in a canonical way.
-There follow three appendixes: the first indicates a different method for proving Theorem \ref{IMR-TH3}.
-For the sake of completeness, in Appendix \ref{AltConstr} we review a simpler parametrization, available in the case where $n=1$.
-The last appendix presents a generalization of the main result to the class of constant nullity submanifolds.
+In section \ref{ProofMainTh}, using an approach based on Grassmannians, we prove Theorem \ref{IMR-TH3}.
+In section \ref{CodimensionReduction} we present a sufficient condition for the solution to be a hypersurface in substantial codimension.
+In section \ref{Application} we apply our main result to the problem of approximating---locally along a curve---a given submanifold by a single-rank one.
+In section \ref{Description} we show that every rank-one submanifold can be described, in a neighborhood of a point, by $m+n-1$ smooth functions.
+Finally, in section \ref{DevDistr} we prove that any full curve can be extended to a full rank-one submanifold.
+There follow two appendixes: The first indicates a different method for proving Theorem \ref{IMR-TH3}.
+The second reviews a simpler parametrization, available in the case where $n=1$.